 The client-side error indicates that there was a problem with the client’s request.
 The code is returned if the client’s request may contain incorrect syntax.

-The following are some of the lists of status codes under the class 4xx.
+The following are some of the lists of status codes under class 4xx.

-400 Bad Request: This status code is returned if the server did not process the request due to client error like wrong syntax, deceptive routing request, invalid framing, etc.
+400 Bad Request: This status code is returned if the server did not process the request due to client errors like wrong syntax, deceptive routing request, invalid framing, etc.

 401 Unauthorized: This status code is returned by the server if a client has not provided valid authentication credentials.

-403 Forbidden: This HTTPS status code is returned when the access to the resource is forbidden and a client does not possess required permission to view the content.
-This basically occurs if the client is attempting to view a password-protected content without valid login credentials.
+403 Forbidden: This HTTPS status code is returned when access to the resource is forbidden and a client does not possess the required permission to view the content.
+This basically occurs if the client is attempting to view password-protected content without valid login credentials.

 404 Not Found: This HTTPS status code error is the most common error of all and is returned if the server fails to find the client-initiated request.